 The stones in the lawn in front of you are the actual foundation stones of the Three Cranes Tavern that were uncovered during the archaeological dig.
 Post holes marking the location of the original wooden posts of the Great House structure were also found among the foundation stones.
 These structural elements are reused here to designate the foundation as a "trace" of the original building.---

 Location.
-42° 22.308′ N, 71° 3.707′ W. Marker is in Charlestown, Massachusetts, in Suffolk County.
+42° 22.308′ N, 71° 3.707′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 Marker is on City Square.
+City Square Park.
 Touch for map.
-City Square Park.
-Marker is in this post office area: Charlestown MA 02129, United States of America.
+Marker is at or near this postal address: 73 City Square, Charlestown MA 02129, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Charlestown Training Field/Winthrop Square (here, next to this marker); Court of the Assistants (within shouting distance of this marker); City Square: (within shouting distance of this marker); Vietnam/Korean Conflict Memorial (within shouting distance of this marker); The Leonard P. Zakim Bunker Hill Bridge (about 400 feet away, measured in a direct line); The Old North Church (about 400 feet away); Deacon Larkin House (about 600 feet away); a different marker also named Charlestown Training Field/Winthrop Square (approx. 0.2 miles away).
-Touch for a list and map of all markers in Charlestown.
+Charlestown Training Field / Winthrop Square (here, next to this marker); Court of the Assistants (within shouting distance of this marker); City Square: Continuity and Change (within shouting distance of this marker); Charlestown World War II Memorial (within shouting distance of this marker); Vietnam/Korean Conflict Memorial (within shouting distance of this marker); The Leonard P. Zakim Bunker Hill Bridge (about 400 feet away, measured in a direct line); The Old North Church (about 400 feet away); Deacon Larkin House (about 600 feet away).
+Touch for a list and map of all markers in Boston.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 11, 2012, by Sandra Hughes of Killen, Usa.
-This page has been viewed 332 times since then and 20 times this year.
-Photos: 1, 2, 3. submitted on October 11, 2012, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 24, 2020.
+It was originally submitted on October 11, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 412 times since then and 30 times this year.
+Photos: 1, 2, 3. submitted on October 11, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.